KilianB/Java-Sonos-Controller/README.md

-## Why the fork?

-Changes include
+## Original contribution

+A fork of the tremendous sonos controller library originally created by <a href="https://github.com/vmichalak/sonos-controller">Valentin Michalak</a>.

+Based upon this changes include:
 <ol>
 	<li>Implementing UPnP event subscriptions</li>
 	<li>Swapping out gradle</li>
-	<li>Adding support for log4j2</li>
 	<li>License change to GPLv3</li>
 </ol>

-I decided to fork the project instead of issuing a pull request due to the need of it being hosted on maven central within a short period of time.
+This repository allows to subscribe to the <a href="http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf">UPnP 1.1 Event</a> endpoints enabling to receive continious updates of the devices state.
+I decided to fork the project instead of issuing a pull request due to the need of it being hosted via maven central within a (short) period of time.
 A huge portion of the code was being rewritten resulting in breaking changes and no backward compatibility If you look for a MIT version or high test coverage either contact me or take a look at the original repository.

 ## Up next